m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data acquisition/_index.en.md

 }
 ```

-## Compiling and Uploading the Smart Thermostat Firmware
+## Compile and upload the Smart Thermostat Firmware
-A sample application has already been prepared for you to build and upload to your device using Visual Studio Code and the PlatformIO extension.
-If you have any other project already open in VS Code, first open a new window (File → New Window) to have a clean file Explorer and working environment.
+A sample application has already been prepared for you to build and upload to your device using Visual Studio Code (VS Code) and the PlatformIO (PIO) extension.

-For this tutorial, you will use the Smart-Thermostat project.
-In your new VS Code window:
+Complete the following steps to upload the application to your device:
+1. Open **VS Code**, if necessary.
+1. Expand the **File menu** and select **New Window** in the VS Code to open a new window.
+This provides a clean file Explorer and working environment.
-1. Click the **PlatformIO logo** in the VS Code activity bar (left most menu).
+1. Select the **PlatformIO logo** in the VS Code activity bar, choose **Open**, and then select **Open Project**.
-2. Select **Open** from the left PlatformIO menu.
-3. Click **Open Project**.
-4. Navigate to the `Core2-for-AWS-IoT-EduKit/Smart-Thermostat` folder, and click **open**.
+1. Navigate to the `Core2-for-AWS-IoT-EduKit/Smart-Thermostat` folder and choose **Open Smart-Thermostat**.
-{{< img "pio-home.en.png" "PlatformIO home screen" "1 - Open PIO menu, 2 - Open PIO home, 3 - Open the project folder" >}}
+{{< img "pio-home.en.png" "PlatformIO home screen" "1 - Open the PIO menu, 2 - Open the PIO home, 3 - Open the project folder" >}}

-Next, you'll need to open a new PlatformIO CLI terminal window in VS Code:
-1) Click the **PlatformIO logo** on the VS Code activity bar (left most menu).
+1. Select the **PlatformIO logo** in the VS Code activity bar, expand **Miscellaneous**, and then choose **New Terminal**.
-2) From the **Quick Access** menu, under **Miscellaneous**, select **New Terminal**.

-{{< img "pio-new_terminal-smart_thermostat.en.png" "PlatformIO CLI terminal in VS Code" "1 - Open PIO menu, 2 - Open new PIO Terminal, 3 - Verify you're in the 'PlatformIO CLI' terminal session, 4 - Paste the commands into terminal, 5 - If you encounter an error autodetecting the port, open the Platform.ini file and follow instructions to manually add the serial port.">}}
+Next, you will utilize local Wi-Fi and AWS endpoint configuration that you established during the [CloudConnected Blinky](en/blinky-hello-world.html) tutorial.

+   {{% notice note %}}
+   If you did not complete the [CloudConnected Blinky](en/blinky-hello-world.html) tutorial or you prefer to set your Wi-Fi credentials and AWS endpoint manually.
+Follow the [Configure the ESP32 firmware](/en/blinky-hello-world/connecting-to-aws.html/#configure-the-esp32-firmware) steps from the **Blinky Hello World** tutorial.
+   {{% /notice %}}

- To copy the configuration from the Blinky project, compile the device firmware, and upload it to your device, then follow the steps for your host machine's OS to complete this chapter:
+Complete the following steps to compile copy the configuration from the Blinky project, compile the device firmware, and upload it to your device. (**Expand and complete the directions that correspond to your host machine's operating system**):

-{{%expand "Ubuntu or macOS" %}}
+{{%expand "macOS and Ubuntu" %}}
-1. Copy your `sdkconfig` file from the **Blinky-Hello-World** demo to simplify setting your Wi-Fi and AWS endpoint:
+1. Issue the following command to copy the `sdkconfig` file from the **Blinky-Hello-World** demo to use the Wi-Fi and AWS endpoint settings that you used in the Blinky tutorial:
    ```bash
    cp ../Blinky-Hello-World/sdkconfig .
    ```
-   {{% notice note %}}
-   Optionally, you can manually set your Wi-Fi credentials and AWS endpoint for your firmware by following the **[Configuring the ESP32 Firmware](/en/blinky-hello-world/connecting-to-aws.html#configuring-the-esp32-firmware)** step from the **Blinky Hello World** example.
-   {{% /notice %}}
-2. Use the command below to compile and upload the firmware, and monitor the serial output of your device.
-It will take some time to build and flash the app, but after that's done you should see the stream of device logs in your terminal.
-You can close the monitor session with the **Ctrl** + **C** keystroke combination:
+2. Issue the following command to compile and upload the firmware, and monitor the serial output from your device.
+It will take some time to build and flash the app, but after that's complete you should see the stream of device logs in your terminal:
    ```bash
    pio run --environment core2foraws --target upload --target monitor
    ```
+1. When you're finished, close the monitor session by issuing the **Ctrl+C** keyboard command.
 {{% /expand%}}

 {{%expand "Windows" %}}
-1. Copy your `sdkconfig` file from the **Blinky-Hello-World** demo to simplify setting your Wi-Fi and AWS endpoint:
+1. Issue the following command to copy the `sdkconfig` file from the **Blinky-Hello-World** demo to use the Wi-Fi and AWS endpoint settings that you used in the Blinky tutorial:
    ```bash
    copy ..\Blinky-Hello-World\sdkconfig .
    ```
-   {{% notice note %}}
-   Optionally, you can manually set your Wi-Fi credentials and AWS endpoint for your firmware by following the **[Configuring the ESP32 Firmware](/en/blinky-hello-world/connecting-to-aws.html#configuring-the-esp32-firmware)** steps from the **Blinky Hello World** example.
-   {{% /notice %}}
-2. Use the command below to compile and upload the firmware, and monitor the serial output of your device.
-It will take some time to build and flash the app, but after that's done you should see the stream of device logs in your terminal.
-You can close the monitor session with the **Ctrl** + **C** keystroke combination:
+2. Issue the following command to compile and upload the firmware, and monitor the serial output from your device.
+It will take some time to build and flash the app, but after that's complete you should see the stream of device logs in your terminal:
    ```bash
    pio run --environment core2foraws --target upload --target monitor
    ```
+1. When you're finished, close the monitor session by issuing the **Ctrl+C** keyboard command.
 {{% /expand%}}

 ## Validation
-Before you move on to the next chapter, you can validate that your device is configured as intended by viewing the serial output in the terminal window which should look like the following:
+Validate that your device is configured as intended by reviewing the serial output in the terminal window.
+Your output should look similar to the following:

 ```
 I (16128) MAIN: On Device: roomOccupancy false